 Yes.
 The museum has free guest wireless internet access in the Visitor Center.
 The signal may be weaker in some areas than others.
 If necessary, ask a member of our Visitor Services team for assistance upon arrival.

 Can I smoke at Hagley?

 No, Hagley Museum and Library is a smoke-free facility.

 Pets are not permitted at Hagley, nor are there provisions to temporarily house them during a visit.
 Please do not leave pets in your car in the parking lot during warm weather since shade is minimal.
 Properly identified service animals are permitted everywhere at Hagley.

-During Bike & Hike & Brews evenings on the last Wednesdays of June, July, and August, Hagley allows guests to bring their leashed canine companions.
+During Summer Nights at Hagley on Wednesdays in June, July, and August, Hagley allows guests to bring their leashed canine companions.
 Please note that these events tend to be crowded, so it is important that your dog is comfortable being around other dogs and small children.

 Does Hagley have gift cards available?

-Hagley has gift cards for admission or memberships available for purchase in the Visitor Center.
+Hagley has gift cards for admission or memberships available for purchase in the Museum Store.
 Please see a member of the Visitor Services team for assistance.

 I lost an item at Hagley, what should I do?